 Causing groundwater to be polluted is an offence under the Environment Protection Act 1970.

 Minerals exploration companies require an approved Work Plan from the department if their exploration activities extend beyond what is considered low impact.
-As part of the Work Plan the licensee is required to describe the strategies it will use to safeguard the environment and other features including a Trust for Nature Covenant, which might be vulnerable to exploration activities.
+As part of the Work Plan the licensee is required to describe the strategies they will use to safeguard the environment and other features including a Trust for Nature Covenant, which might be vulnerable to exploration activities.

 The department can refer these Work Plans to the Department of Environment, Land, Water and Planning (DELWP) and water authorities and others for consideration of the potential impact of exploration against the Flora and Fauna Guarantee Act, the Environment Protection and Biodiversity Act, Water Act, and so on.
 Referral agencies like DELWP can request a change in the Work Plan prior to it being approved for implementation.

 It is an offence under the Aboriginal Heritage Act 2006 to knowingly, recklessly, or negligently, undertake an action that harms or is likely to harm an Aboriginal place or object without a Cultural Heritage Permit or an approved Cultural Heritage Management Plan in place.

 There is no financial cost to lodge a tender.
-The tender is merit based – tenderers will be evaluated on their demonstrated minerals exploration capability, their proposed minerals exploration work program, financial viability and their commitment to responsible exploration.
+The tender is merit based – tenderers are evaluated on their demonstrated minerals exploration capability, their proposed minerals exploration work program, financial viability, and their commitment to responsible exploration.

 Responsible exploration includes the company’s demonstrated experience in and intentions to collaborate with Traditional Owners, engagement with landholders and local communities, respecting the environment and sustainability and local content.

 Each licensee has exclusive rights over a specific geographic area over a specified period, generally five years.
 A licensee may choose to seek an extension to the licence but is required to relinquish parcels of their licence area (25 per cent - year 2, an additional 35 per cent - year 4, an additional 20 per cent - year 7 and an additional 10 per cent in year 10).